I’M DOOONE. I’M DONE, I’M DONE, I’M DONE.

 “Playing with the big guns, are we, little girl?”
 Dad sweeps past Calvin to kiss my forehead.
 The whiskers above his upper lip tickle as he whispers a blessing into my skin, and I giggle, batting him away.

 He grins and sits down on the edge of the bed.
-My father is tall and stocky, with skin much darker than mine, even darker than Calvin’s, and very little hair left on top of his head.
+My father is tall and stocky, with skin much tanner than mine, even tanner than Calvin’s, and very little hair left on top of his head.
 “So you think you’re ready to play with the big guns?”
 He raises a bushy eyebrow.

 I glare.
 “They made me.
 What do you think?
 Will they let me back out after saying yes?
 I don’t actually want to work for them.
 I don’t know what came over me.
 I was so nervous.”